nonplayer/hammercrawl/hc_complete_rules.md

 ### Step X: Roll Your Skills

-While your character is assumed to have many unwritten skills simply through their class and background, you also begin the game with four randomly determined skills that you somehow picked up during your pre-game life.
-Explanations for these are up to you.
+While your character is assumed to have many unwritten skills simply through their class and background, you also begin the game with a few randomly determined skills that you somehow picked up during your pre-game life.
+Explanations for how you learned these skills are up to you.

+At creation, you begin with a base of 4 skills, modified by your INT mod.
+Thus if you have a -2 INT mod, then you only start with two skills.